Programme Participants

 Secretary General, On the Move

-• Ms Marie Le Sourd has been Secretary General of On the Move, the international cultural mobility information network, since 2012.
-Prior to this position, Ms Le Sourd worked at the Asia-Europe Foundation (Cultural Department) in Singapore from 1999 to 2006 and directed the French Cultural Centre in Yogyakarta, Indonesia from 2006 to 2011.
+Ms Marie Le Sourd has been Secretary General of On the Move, the international cultural mobility information network, since 2012.
+In this role she leads the daily management of On the Move and the implementation of its strategic plan.

 Credit: Eric van Nieuwland